onghaig/YCS-catalyst-PSET1/README.md

 Edit `index.html` and add your class notes, making sure to use elements appropriately.

 ## Requirements
-- At least three h1, h2, or h3 elements
+x At least three h1, h2, or h3 elements
-- At least one bulleted or numbered list
-- At least one image
+x At least one bulleted or numbered list x At least one image
-    - Challenge: can you make this image in-line with the text, instead of breaking it up?
-- At least one link to a website that would help you understand the material better
-- Use bold, italics, and underlines in your text
+    - Challenge: can you make this image in-line with the text, instead of breaking it up? x At least one link to a website that would help you understand the material better x Use bold, italics, and underlines in your text

 ## Submission